 There are a lot of things to do in Grindelwald.
-But these are the most unique activities you avail in Grindelwald:
+But these are the most unique activities you can have in Grindelwald:

 - Jungfraujoch Ice Palace.
 Walk inside a tunnel of ice under a glacier.
 There are several ice chambers with ice sculptures to see.
-It is an excellent thing to do, especially if you have your family with you.
+It is an excellent thing to do, especially with your family.

 - Explore the First.
 As stated in the introduction of Grindelwald, there are lots of fun and adventurous things to do here.
 Conquer your fears and scream your fright away!
 Live the life you deserve 😀

 - Glacier Canyon Walk.
 Exploring the canyon is like going into another world.
 See the rock formations shaped by the retreating glacier and other works of a creative nature.